 Getting students to invest in their writing is important for all stages of the writing process.
 I’m always searching for new ways to approach writing with students.
 Most often, I model writing.
 Then, I show students that I too make mistakes, and I edit in front of them.
 I verbalize my thought process and corrections.

 When I ask students to edit, they roll their eyes, ask if they can turn their papers in because they are done!
 As ELA teachers, we must teach students to edit (and flow into revising).
 I model my editing process for them and stress that I always find mistakes in my own writing.
 It’s important for students to understand that all writers make errors.

-They will find small areas – tiny phrases to switch, transitions to add – that will create the flow their papers need.
+They will find small areas (tiny phrases to switch, transitions to add) that will create the flow their papers need.
 Sure, they need to check spelling and punctuation.
 Editing is much more though.

 When students get to that point, they will experience the wonder that is taking an idea, developing it, crafting it, and seeing a finished piece of art.
 I tell students they will experience a sense of accomplishment after properly editing their papers.

 That is what student editing should be, but it does take work to get students to that point.
 At the start of the semester, I am specific with student editing and become less specific as we progress.
 Here is how I manage student editing.

 I begin with encouragement and understanding.
 I model editing to set the standard for students because the editing portion may be the most difficult in that writers already understand their messages.
 Objectively looking at a piece of your writing and determining if your writing best communicates your message by following standard conventions, rules, and expectations. . .

 I acknowledge with students that editing might be a big struggle.
 Looking through an editing list, I think we can acknowledge with students that this process is tough!